 You won't find toddlers being "taught to write their letters" (they lack the muscular control and core stability to be able to do this) although you'll find them engaged in a range of activities that are the precursor to these later skills.
 Play is the way children learn and "as they play, children develop vital cognitive, linguistic, social and emotional skills.
 They make discoveries, build knowledge, experiment with literacy and math and learn to self-regulate and interact with others in socially appropriate ways.
 Play is also fun and interesting, which makes school a place where children look forward to spending their time.
 It is so deeply formative for children that it must be at the core of our early childhood curriculum." *

-Adat Reyim Preschool is guided by the principles and beliefs of Reggio Emilia.
+Adat Reyim is religiously-exempt preschool guided by the principles and beliefs of Reggio Emilia.
 The Reggio Emilia Approach is an innovative and inspiring approach to early childhood education which values the child as strong, capable and resilient; rich with wonder and knowledge.
 Every child brings with them deep curiosity and potential and this innate curiosity drives their interest to understand their world and their place within it.
 It originated in the town (and surrounding areas) of Reggio Emilia in Italy out of a movement towards progressive and cooperative early childhood education.
 Outside of the town of Reggio Emilia, all schools and preschools (and home schools) are Reggio-inspired, using an adaptation of the approach specific to the needs of their community.